martmaiste/nginx-certbot/README.md

 ## Installation and usage

-DOMAIN and EMAIL variables are optional and they are used for generating Let's Encrypt certificates.
+DOMAIN and EMAIL variables are optional and they are used for generating Let's Encrypt certificate.

 ```
 git clone https://github.com/martmaiste/nginx-certbot-docker.git